nnance/deep-agents-no-deps/PLAN.md

 # Deep Agent Package Development Plan

 ## Project Overview
 A TypeScript-based Node.js package implementing a Deep Agent system with planning, sub-agents, file system access, and memory management capabilities.
 No external runtime dependencies, using only built-in Node.js modules.
+Target: Library for use in other Node.js applications.

-## Development Phases
+## Development Phases (Aggressive Timeline - Hours, not Weeks)

-### Phase 0: Project Setup & Foundation (Week 1)
+### Phase 0: Project Setup & Foundation (2-3 Hours)
 - [ ] Initialize Git repository with `.gitignore` for Node.js/TypeScript
 - [ ] Setup npm package with `package.json`
   - [ ] Configure for both CommonJS and ES Module support